valcubeto/Vega/README.md

   vega version           Display your current Vega version vega help              Display this message

-  vega new {name}        Create a new project vega init              Initialize a new Vega project in the current folder vega add {pkg}         Add a package to the project vega remove {pkg}      Remove a package from the project vega update            Update dependencies listed in Vega.toml
+  vega create {name}     Create a new project vega init              Initialize a new Vega project in the current folder vega status vega add {pkg}         Add a package to the project vega remove {pkg}      Remove a package from the project vega update            Update dependencies listed in Vega.toml

-  vega tokenize {file}   Output the token list vega parse {file}      Output the VIR vega eval {code}       Evaluate the code vega print {code}      Evaluate the code and print the result vega repl              Start a REPL session vega build             Turn code into the target output's format vega test              Run all the tests
+  vega tokenize {file}   Output the token list vega parse {file}      Output the VIR vega eval {code}       Run the code passed as argument as an expression vega print {code}      Run the code and print the result vega repl              Start a REPL session vega build             Turn code into the target output's format vega test              Run all the tests